docwire/docwire/README.md

 #### Rapid Issue Resolution

-The "live at the head" concept accelerates issue resolution by providing prompt access to bug fixes and improvements.
+The "release early, release often" concept accelerates issue resolution by providing prompt access to bug fixes and improvements.
 This agile approach ensures that users encounter fewer obstacles, leading to a more responsive and satisfying experience.

 #### User-Centric Updates